YURAresearch/YURAResearchDatabase/README.md

 ### Running the server

-To run your local instance of RDB, just do `npm start`.
+To run your local instance of RDB, just do `npm start` and go to [localhost:3000](localhost:3000).
 We are working on a way to directly connect to the Heroku Postgres database.

 More info to come - Stay tuned!